How I doubled conversion and take rate on microloans

 This variant produced no statistically significant change in conversion — likely due to banner blindness.

-We placed variant 2 right under the form — that gave a lift of about +2 pp. We kept it.
+I placed variant 2 right under the form — that gave a lift of about +2 pp. I kept it.

 The most common reasons people take a microloan: